Lecostarius/virus/README.md

 and told me about a severe security issue, and quarantined the file.

-I could restore it and save it here in the repository but I will not - it might make it too easy to set up the same trap for some.
-Sure, they do not know what payload will be delivered which makes it less attractive, but I guess some might try just out of curiosity so I do not publish the downloaded code here.
+I could restore it and save it here in the repository but I will not - it might make it too easy to set up the same trap and I want to stay on the bright side.

 ## Analysis